 Sand bags are great tool to use for a training load.
 You can fill them with various amounts of weight and they conform well inside the pack and up against your back.
 I use bags of cement varying in weight and wrapped in 100-mile/hour (duct) tape for protection and durability.

-These are very comfortable to carry for long durations and are available cheap at your local home improvement store.
+These are very comfortable to carry for long durations and are available cheaply at your local home improvement store.
 I’ve heard of using bricks, rocks, kettlebells, pots and pans, etc., but I would recommend setting yourself up with something more comfortable.
 Even old textbooks work well.

 If you’re in the service, your footwear is chosen for you: combat boots.
 You have to train as you fight, so you’ll be rucking in your boots.
 Make sure they fit well: press your heel to the back of the boot and ensure you have enough room off the front of the toe, but not too much.
 Your feet will swell when you ruck, so don’t wear boots that are too tight, and try them on in whatever thickness socks you are going to wear.

-Modern boots do not require the break-in period that the old leather boot used to, but to avoid unnecessary foot issues, do wear your new boots in a bit before you hit the road.
+Modern boots do not require the break-in period that the old leather boot used to, but to avoid unnecessary foot issues, do break in your new boots a bit before you hit the road.
 If you don’t need to be in uniform on your walk, unblouse your trouser legs and lace your boots like below, using two sets of laces for each boot, the bottom lace tighter, to hold your foot in place, and the upper lace looser, to allow your lower leg room to swell.

 For the rest of us, I advocate some type of “less” shoe.
 Not a true minimalist shoe, but one with less support, and minimal heel-toe drop.
 The Native Americans populated the Americas barefoot or while wearing a thin layer of animal skins on their feet.
 Let me say it outright: I don’t advocate barefoot running or hiking.
 I advocate minimal, but sufficient footwear (though I have witnessed more than a few hikers coming off the Appalachian Trail in flip-flops).